Clouds of Inflation at All-Time Highs Growth Prospects for the Eurozone

 However, the second-largest economy, France, had a great performance, growing at 3.0 percent thanks to a high increase in family spending and the reopening of critical sectors.

-With 2.6 percent growth, Italy outperformed forecasts, while Spain failed at 2.0 percent.
+With 2.6 percent growth, Italy outperformed forecasts, while tourism-dependent Spain failed at 2.0 percent.

+The eurozone economy has now recovered to within half a percent of its pre-pandemic level, with France only 0.1 percent behind and Germany 1.2 percent behind.

+The eurozone’s growth rate is expected to decline to about 0.5 percent in the fourth quarter of 2021, according to Capital Economics.

+Rising coronavirus infection rates ahead of winter in parts of Europe where some limitations have been enforced are a black cloud on the horizon.

+Authorities hope that by increasing the EU’s already impressive immunization levels, they would be able to avoid the harsher measures.

-Inflation is expected to climb further, putting further pressure on the ECB, which agreed on Thursday to keep its enormous stimulus package and ultra-low interest rates in place for the time being in order to keep the eurozone’s recovery on track.
+Inflation is expected to climb further, putting further pressure on the ECB, which voted on Thursday to keep its large stimulus program and ultra-low interest rates in place to support the eurozone’s recovery.

-“The euro area continues to recover well, though the pace has slowed slightly,” said ECB President Christine Lagarde.

-She predicted that inflation in the eurozone will “take longer than expected,” but that it will fall next year as energy prices rise and bottlenecks disappear, and that the ECB will wait until the medium-term inflation outlook rises above its 2.0 percent target before raising interest rates.
+“The euro zone is still recovering robustly.
+The Washington Newsday Brief News is a daily newspaper published in Washington, D.C.